adriandantas/video-timeline-exporter/README.md

 - Convert DJ mix JSON data to Final Cut Pro XML format
 - Command-line interface for easy integration into workflows
 - Exportable library for use in other Node.js projects
+- Comprehensive unit tests for reliability and maintainability

 ## Installation